apache/druid/docs/querying/joins.md

 [join datasource](datasource.md#join) documentation for information about how joins work in Druid.
 2. [Query-time lookups](lookups.md), simple key-to-value mappings.
 These are preloaded on all servers and can be accessed with or without an explicit join operator.
 Refer to the [lookups](lookups.md) documentation for more details.

+Whenever possible, for best performance it is good to avoid joins at query time.
+Often this can be accomplished by joining data before it is loaded into Druid.